ryoung786/hound.el/README.md

 # hound.el
 This is an emacs package to display [Hound](https://github.com/etsy/Hound) search results and quickly open the files.
-If you've used [ag.el](https://github.com/Wilfred/ag.el) then its usage will be familiar to you.
+If you've used [ag.el](https://github.com/Wilfred/ag.el) then its usage will be familiar to you (most of the compilation mode code is just slightly modified from ag.el).

 # Usage